D7NAMITE/4_years_guarantees/README.md

 The normal_phase.py consist of 2 classes
 - Upgrade: The Upgrade class is the class that will operate and display the upgrading process.
 - SkillStore: The SkillStore class is the class that will operate and display the skill store and skill buying process.

-If there're further questions or query please contact me at: nanthawat.du@ku.th